-With codebar Glasgow launching on Thursday 31 May, codebar Edinburgh student Claire Connachan explains why the free workshops are ideal for those new to coding.
+Codebar student Claire Connachan explains why the free Edinburgh and Glasgow workshops are ideal for those new to coding.

 Learning to program has never been easy, but with the languages, frameworks and tools available these days, negotiating the coding landscape as a total newbie can feel like hacking your way through a jungle.
 In your pants.
 Blindfolded.